20+ Quick & Easy Recipes to Make With Pizza Dough

 Crank the oven up to 400 degrees.
-Blend some mayo, milk and a bit of ranch dressing and, if you dig blue cheese, toss that in, too.
+Blend some mayo, milk, and a bit of ranch dressing and, if you dig blue cheese, toss that in, too.
 Keep it in the refrigerator to chill.
 In another bowl, mix cooked chicken, your preferred cheese (we like mozzarella), and buffalo sauce.
 Cut the pizza dough into squares, and then place the chicken mixture on each square.
 Fold one side over and use a fork to seal the three edges tight.
-Brush with butter, sprinkle on more cheese and pop in the oven for about 15 minutes.
+Brush with butter, sprinkle on more cheese, and pop in the oven for about 15 minutes.
 Serve with ranch dressing.

 Crackers are a cheese plate's BFF.
 They also make a great soup companion and are a fun-loving crunch for dips.
 Pizza dough makes a perfect cracker, provided you roll the dough very thin.
 And give the crackers time after baking to crisp up.
 Go ahead, sprinkle cayenne pepper, sea salt, Parmesan cheese, grated Asiago cheese, or whatever secret ingredient code you crack for your crackers.
-For a more in-depth recipe, check out how Circle B Kitchen does it.
+For a more in-depth recipe, check out how Circle B Kitchen does it below.

 We're on a roll, so how about cinnamon rolls?
-Basically, we're talking pizza dough with butter, cinnamon and sugar and that clutch cinnamon roll ingredient, a gooey vanilla or cream cheese glaze.
+Basically, we're talking pizza dough with butter, cinnamon, and sugar and that clutch cinnamon roll ingredient, a gooey vanilla or cream cheese glaze.
 Just a Taste has exactly the recipe you're looking for to use up your leftover pizza dough (plus a killer glaze to drizzle on top).